fast-open/DASOFTN/README.md

 This repository contains a static snapshot clone of `http://www.dasoftn.in` generated from the site's WordPress sitemap.

-## Important repository note

-Some PR platforms reject binary files in diffs.
-To keep PRs compatible, this repository stores a **text-only snapshot** (HTML/CSS/JS/SVG) and excludes binary assets (fonts/images).

-That means:
-- Pages and navigation work.
-- Some typography and thumbnails may not render exactly like the source site.

 ## Feasibility

 ### Can this be hosted free on Vercel long-term?